Here’s the cheapest gas in Columbus Saturday - NewsBreak

 Here’s the cheapest gas in Columbus Saturday

-(COLUMBUS, MS) For bargain hunters there may be no better target than gas, with the cheapest station in the Columbus area offering savings of $0.21 per gallon.
+(COLUMBUS, GA) Gas prices vary across in the Columbus area, but if you’re willing to head for the cheapest station, you could be saving up to $0.44 per gallon.

-According to a survey by GasBuddy, Chevron at 1402 Main St was the cheapest station in the area, with regular listed at $2.69 per gallon at the pumps Wednesday.
-That was compared to Pump And Save at 517 18Th Ave N, where a gallon of regular was selling for $2.9.
+According to a survey by GasBuddy, Walmart Neighborhood Market at 3866 Us-80 W was the cheapest station in the area, with regular listed at $2.55 per gallon at the pumps Wednesday.
+That was compared to Chevron at 2705 Manchester Expy, where a gallon of regular was selling for $2.99.

 Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
 Across the greater Columbus area, GasBuddy recorded the average price of gas at $2.80 per gallon for regular.